inlife/nexrender/README.md

 }
 ```

-Also you can [checkout packages](#external-packages) made by other contributors across the network:
+Also, you can [checkout packages](#external-packages) made by other contributors across the network:

 ### Details